06 May Ryan B, Purchasing Associate

 I begin this process by interviewing people internally, then arriving at an answer or cost that is our end goal.
 In the negotiation process with suppliers, that answer or true cost changes, so I am in front of the suppliers negotiating the pricing, too.

 My department is perceived as the “big stick” or last resort whenever engineering teams can’t resolve these supply issues themselves.
-People in my purchasing group have a variety of backgrounds—from MBAs (finance and operations), to engineers, to people from other purchasing backgrounds.
+People in my purchasing group have a variety of backgrounds—from MBAs (finance and operations and analytics) to engineers, to people from other purchasing backgrounds.

 What I Enjoy Most